lratcli/capstone-project/README.md

 - Assisting with debugging and interpreting error messages
 - Generating the first draft of the "Technologies Used" section of this readme from within the project

-AI has been inolved in some way in most if not all of the steps involved in making this project.
+AI has been involved in some way in most if not all of the steps involved in making this project.
 It is undoubtedly already key part of modern software development.

 # References and Credits #

 This project is based on the "I Think Therefore I Blog" project that is part of Code Institutes full-stack web development course.

-AI generated code and content is used in this project, and this was trained on the work of many people who it will never be possible to properly acknowlege.
+AI generated code and content is used in this project, and this was trained on the work of many people who it will never be possible to properly acknowledge.

 While the Coolors.co website was not used to generate a colour scheme for this project, the site was used to help capture a nice screen capture of the colours chosen.